2018 — Rolling Hills Estates, CA/US

 Mark Windham Paradigm

-I debated policy in high school and NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
+I debated policy at nationals in high school and on the NDT circuit for UC Berkeley in the 1970's, breaking at the major tournaments.
 After 24 years as a lawyer, specializing death penalty defense, I became a Superior Court Judge in 2008.
-As a parent I have returned to the activity, founding a program at New Roads School and coaching for five years.
+As a parent I have returned to the activity, founding a program at New Roads School and coaching for six years.
 I am indeed a parent judge, but one who understands why you have a perm spike in your K thesis.

 Though I evaluate professional advocates every day in my courtroom, I am judging you within a high school debate paradigm.
-I endeavor to adhere to your norms, but I reconcile this with my professional experience, which is grounded in real human controversy with consequences to human life and liberty.
-Your argumentation may be just as sophisticated as that of the lawyers, but courtroom rules are different.
-At tournaments I do my best to respect generally accepted debate theory.
+I adhere to debate norms and respect generally accepted debate theory.

 Persuasion is an important aspect of debate.
 Obviously, right?
 Sometimes this seems lost, however, at the highest levels, when debaters focus on technical aspects.
 Merely asserting a valid refutation or rejoinder does not necessarily win an argument on my flowsheet.
-Perhaps, for example, one of your three responses is the "right" answer to a perm; that might not be enough unless you convince me in the rebuttal that this assertion wins that argument.
-I don't pretend to be a computer - I want to be persuaded.
+You must clinch your argument in the rebuttal.
 While I vote on the flow, there is a subjective aspect to what is persuasive, which is true for any judge.
 For me that would tend to be reasonable weighing of human impacts, or in a meta-debate, something which inexorably results in the most desirable policy fact or value conclusion.

 I’m open to authentic value debate, even in policy rounds, and vice versa; ‘net benefits’ will not always be the best framework for evaluation of a resolution.
 In the real world, cost/benefit analysis is bounded by value limits.
 While I enjoy policy topics the most, fact resolutions happen!
 Deal with them.
 They are the basis for real world argument in science and in law, for example.
 Impact calculus is misplaced here; preponderance of the evidence, as measured by its persuasive force, is a legitimate standard, as is hypothesis testing.